-Roaming is the ability of a PC to communicate continuously while moving freely throughout an area greater than that covered by a single access point.
+Roaming is the ability of a portable computer user to communicate continuously while moving freely throughout an area greater than that covered by a single access point.
 Before using the roaming function, the workstation must make sure that it is the same channel number with the access point of dedicated coverage area.